There are two situations that allow you to make mid-year changes to your benefits: a work status change or a qualifying event.

 - If you move from part-time to full-time status, or from full-time to part-time, the amount you pay for some of your benefits will change.

-- These rate changes will take effect on the day your job status change goes into effect.
+- These rate changes will take effect on the first day of the month following (or coinciding with) your status change.

 - You’ll also have the opportunity to change some of your benefits, even if it’s the middle of the year.

 - You’ll receive notification from Human Resources about the changes you can make and how to do so.
 You’ll need to submit your request for any changes by a specific date—if you don’t do so, your benefits will remain the same until the next enrollment period.
-All changes will go into effect the day your job status changes.
+All changes will go into effect on the first day of the month following (or coinciding with) your status change.

 Legally, certain life changes give you the option of updating or changing your benefit selections, even in the middle of the plan year.